 МЕГА ШОУ НА ПРАЗДНИКЕ ЮБИЛЕЯ ГОРОДА

-Below is the official promo-flyer about the event issued by the “Jubilee of the Capital” company for distribution to guests and sponsors who came to the exclusive show of the famous composer and performer Jean Michel Jarra in honor of the anniversary day of the city of Moscow.
+Below is the official promo flyer about the event issued by the “Jubilee of the Capital” company for distribution among guests and sponsors who came to the exclusive show of the famous composer and performer Jean Michel Jarre on the occasion of Moscow’s anniversary day.

-Below additional bonus materials: original drawings of Layher Allround Scaffolding towers by STACCO and drawings of big stage by ESS.
-These are scanned versions from fax sheets / at that time the Internet was not yet distributed and there was no correspondence via email.
+Some additional bonus materials are below: original drawings of Layher Allround Scaffolding towers by STACCO and drawings of the big stage by ESS.
+These are scanned versions of fax sheets, for there was no Internet and no correspondence via e-mail.

 (*) Artyom Borovik

-Artyom Borovik died at the age of 40 on March 9, 2000 as a result of a mysterious plane crash when taking off from Sheremetyevo airport, in Yak-40 plane Moscow-Kiev flight.
+Artyom Borovik died at the age of 40 on March 9, 2000, as a result of a mysterious plane crash when taking off from Sheremetyevo airport, on a Yak-40 plane Moscow-Kyiv flight.

 R.I.P and bright memory … JSA always remembers ….

-© All photos and pictures are exclusively copyright JSA Stage Company.
+© All photos and pictures are exclusive copyright JSA Stage Company.